jjurm/dissertation/README.md

 # Part II Project - dissertation
 *Framework for empirical analysis of graph metric robustness.*

-This project is done as part of the Part II Project (3rd year) of the Computer Science Tripos at the **University of Cambridge**.
+This project is done as part of the Part II Project (3rd year) of the Computer Science Tripos at the **University of Cambridge**, supervised by [Dr Timothy Griffin](https://www.cl.cam.ac.uk/~tgg22/).

 ## Report